MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 > [!NOTE]
 >
-> * The `getIncomingClientAudioState` API for mobile is currently available only in [Public Developer Preview](../resources/dev-preview/developer-preview-intro.md).
+> * The `getIncomingClientAudioState` API for mobile is currently available in [Public Developer Preview](../resources/dev-preview/developer-preview-intro.md).
 > * Resource specific consent is available for manifest version 1.12 and later versions, hence this API doesn't work for manifest version 1.11 and earlier versions.

 ### Query parameter